Taxonomy of the burden of treatment

 The taxonomy of the burden of treatment is a visualization created for health care professionals to better comprehend the obstacles that interfere with a patient's health care plan.
-It was created as a result of a world wide, qualitative-based study that asked adults with chronic conditions to list the personal, environmental, and financial barriers that burden a patient.
+It was created as a result of a worldwide, qualitative-based study that asked adults with chronic conditions to list the personal, environmental, and financial barriers that burden a patient.
 The purpose of this visualization is to help health care providers develop personalized management strategies that the patient can follow through a narrative paradigm.
 The goal is to target interventions, achieve an interpersonal doctor-patient relationship, and improve health outcomes.

 Patient advocacy

 The increasing autonomy in patients has encouraged them to demand a more patient-centered relationship with their healthcare providers.
 In the past, patient-doctor relationships have been widely paternalistic.
 Doctors were very respected for their knowledge and they often withheld information from patients without question.
 The development of the internet has now given patients the ability to research their health conditions, ask more questions, and want to be a part of the conversation.
 The shift towards patient advocacy and interpersonal collaboration allows shared trust, respect, and healthcare goals.

 Noncommunicable diseases (NCDs) are now the leading cause of death worldwide over communicable diseases.
 The 5 leading causes of death in the US in 2017 were all non-communicable diseases: ischemic heart disease, Alzheimer's disease, lung cancer, stroke, and chronic obstructive pulmonary disorder.
 NCDs require prolonged management that usually lasts for the rest of a person's life.
 The risk factors of NCDs are strongly behavioral including poor diet, lack of exercise, and substance use.
 Because these risk factors are known and controllable, a significant percentage of NCDs are preventable.
 This classification of diseases require patients to change their lifestyle habits in accordance to their long-term disease.
 Because of this, patients are expected to play an active role in their healthcare alongside their provider to implement and enforce these lifestyle changes.